peastman/statmech/source/phasetransitions.rst

 that affects the free energy can also affect the phase.

-A diagram showing the stable phase of a system for every combination of macroscopic variables is called its *phase diagram*.  :numref:`Figure,water phase diagram` shows a schematic phase diagram for water as a function of temperature and pressure.
+A diagram showing the stable phase of a system for every combination of macroscopic variables is called its *phase diagram*.  :autonumref:`Figure,water phase diagram` shows a schematic phase diagram for water as a function of temperature and pressure.
 The real phase diagram is much more complicated, of course; as I said before, water actually has a huge number of different phases.
 But this simplified diagram gives the essential features for the current discussion.